m-zest/YelpCamp/README.md

 ![HOME](https://user-images.githubusercontent.com/55718487/225570167-5cc232f8-b95c-43e4-be8c-72c4957dcc4c.jpeg)

 Yelpcamp is fully functional NodeJs web app where users can create and review campgrounds.
 In order to review or create a campground, you must have an account.
-This project was part of web dev course which was done during code-along bootcamp.
+This project was part of website devevelopment which was done during code-along bootcamp in college.

 This project was created using Node.js, Express, MongoDB, ejs, HTML5, CSS3, Javascript, and Bootstrap.
 Passport.js was used to handle authentication.